1. Home: Explore careers

 Career path and progression

-With training and experience, you could rise up through the ranks from lieutenant to captain, major, colonel and beyond.
+Your first command post will usually be for 12 years though you can leave during training or after 3 years' service.
+With training and experience, you could move up through the ranks from lieutenant to captain, major and beyond.

 On leaving active service, you could use your skills, qualifications and experience to go into a new career, for example in management, planning or teaching.
-The Officers' Association gives advice and support to officers on finding a career outside the army.
+You can find details about support and opportunities from:

 Current opportunities